Liberalism in South Korea: History

 After the end of Japanese colonial rule, with the inauguration of the Republic of Korea government, the word "liberal" has been used in South Korea for a while in a similar sense to anti-communism and anti-socialism.
 That is why not only ideological liberals but also hard-line conservatives and far-right anti-communists called themselves "liberal."
 A case in point was the "Liberal Party", a South Korean far-right national-conservative party influenced by Shōwa Statism, German and Italian fascism.
 In particular, Syngman Rhee, the first president of the Liberal Party, committed authoritarian rule and election fraud based on Ilminism, an anti-liberal individual worship ideology from 1948 to 1960, and liberals and students who opposed it caused April Revolution.
 This was the first successful liberal revolution in South Korea.

-Due to the April Revolution (1960), Syngman Rhee stepped down from his presidency, the first liberal democratic government in South Korea was established, and the presidential system was converted to a parliamentary cabinet system.
-However, South Korean liberal democracy collapses in less than a year in a 1961 military coup caused by Major Park Chung-hee.
-Since then, South Korea has suffered from more than 20 years of military dictatorship.
-Until South Korea was fully democratized in 1988, there have been several democratization movements, including Bu-Ma Democratic Protests and Gwangju Uprising.

-South Korea was democratized in 1987, but it was in 1998 that liberals changed their regime.
-Since the Kim Dae-jung administration in 1998, South Korean liberals are actively supporting the Sunshine Policy, to promote peace and reconciliation through economic aid and co-operation, or “South-North economic co-operation” (남북경협).

 Liberal parties

 The political party that once were ruling party are in bold.